meleu/tdd-ruby/hello-world.md

 end
 ```

+Simply put:

-We create a greeter object, then call the `hello` method, then define the expected result, and finally assert if the expected result is equal to the actual one.
+- We create a greeter object,
+- then call the `hello` method,
+- then define the expected result,
+- and finally assert if the expected result is equal to the actual one.

+#### That is not TDD

-When we ran this test it passed, which is nice.
+We ran this test and it passed, which is nice.
 But we didn't do Test-Driven Development.

-We wrote the test _after_ the code had been written, so that you could get an example of how to write a class, a method and create a test for it.
-Now we're going to **delete the test we just wrote** a start a fresh one.
+We wrote the test _after_ the code had been written, so that we could get an example of how to write a method, and a test for it.
+Now we're going to **delete the test we just wrote** and start a fresh one.

 From this point on, we will be _writing tests first_, and then the implementation (usually called _production code_).
 This is the base of Test-Driven Development and allows us to make sure our test is truly testing what we want.
 When you retrospectively write tests, there is the risk that your test may continue to pass even if the code doesn't work as intended.